BigDru/dotfiles/README.md

 TODO:
     - Fix nvim-tree close if last window open in tab.
 (Currently using keymaps for ZZ and ZQ)
+    - Create a shortkey for vim-bbye's Bdelete
+        - <leader> b d
+            - buffer delete
+    - Add autocmd for resetting indentexpr for .tex files